divshot/grunt-divshot/README.md

 # grunt-divshot

-Perform common Divshot.io commands using Grunt.
+Perform common [Divshot](http://divshot.com) commands using Grunt.

 * Run a local server
-* Deploy to production, staging, and devleopment
+* Deploy to various hosting environments

-See [Divshot.io docs](http://docs.divshot.io/guides/configuration) for documentation and details about options.
+See [Divshot docs](http://docs.divshot.io/guides/configuration) for documentation and details about options and how to configure your app.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`